Skip to main content

 -Create a Newsletter

-- Mailchimp and Mailerlite are free for the first thousand subscribers.
+-EmailOctopus and Beehiiv are free for the shocking number of the first 2,500 subscribers.
+Mailchimp and Mailerlite are free for the first couple hundred subscribers.
 I'm sure others are as well.
 You want an email list.
 This is your lifeline to your readers.
 Social media can disappear tomorrow.
 Amazon can take down your books tomorrow.
+You need an email list.

 -Use a reader magnet like a bonus chapter or bonus epilogue in the back of your ebooks to grow your list.
 You can use bookfunnel to do this.